The Last Spritz

 CreedEDP

-Viking divided the fragrance community when it launched in 2017, and the divide is still there.
-Bergamot and mint up top, rose and pepper in the heart, leather and patchouli on the base.
+Viking divided opinion when it launched in 2017, and the divide is still there.
+Pink pepper, peppermint, bergamot, lemon, absinthe, and orange up top; lavender, Bulgarian rose, clove, allspice, orris, and jasmine through the heart; vetiver, cedar, white musk, and tonka bean on the base.
 It's bold, slightly polarizing, and unlike anything else in the Creed catalog.
 We're in the camp that thinks it's underrated.

 The mint and rose combination is the move that makes this fragrance work.
 Together they create something simultaneously fresh and warm, which is a hard balance to pull off.
 It's not for office wear.
 It's for date nights, dinners, and occasions where you want the fragrance to be a conversation starter.

 Eight hours of wear with strong projection in cool weather.
-We'd skip it in heat: the leather and patchouli base gets heavy when temperatures climb.
+We'd skip it in heat: the spice-and-wood base gets heavy when temperatures climb.
+See the full breakdown.

 Royal Oud